Code-Institute-Submissions/CasinoGame/README.md

 as 2 by 2.
 I believe this can be implemented to be improved in the future and something to work on to be 4 by 4.
 They will start with click to start message with the cards hidden.
-Once started the user will hear the music and clock will be begin to countdown.� The cards will flip as required only two at a time as it checks the match.
-If its wrong cards flip back and the user goes again.� The game title will be at the top of the screen with the font and colours provided.
+Once started the user will hear the music and clock will be begin to countdown.
+The cards will flip as required only two at a time as it checks the match.
+If its wrong cards flip back and the user goes again.
+The game title will be at the top of the screen with the font and colours provided.
 Followed by the clock and time, mute and unmute button and the flips which counts as the user clicks the cards.
 When the cards match the cards will stay on the screen visible of the item and will swing left to right to show they have been paired up correctly.
-If the user can�t complete the game in time, they will get the Game over message including some sad music to show they have lost.
+If the user can't complete the game in time, they will get the Game over message including some sad music to show they have lost.
 The user can click again on the screen to try the game again.
 If all the cards match the user will get a Winner message on the screen and click to